CryptoPascal31/kadena_repl_sandbox/README.md

 ### Marmalade v2
-The Marmalade v2 is installed.
+The Marmalade v2 contracts are installed.
 But this is only a beta version, since the upstream is not frozen.

-Marmalade v2 contracts are installed inside the namespace `marlamade-v2`.
+Contracts are installed inside the namespace `marlamade-v2`.
 Some slight changes have been done from upstream.

 Contracts:
  - poly-fungible-v3 and token-policy-v2 interfaces in NS `kip`